Chhindwara Lok Sabha constituency

-Chhindwara (छिंदवाड़ा) Lok Sabha constituency is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in Central India.
-This constituency came into existence in 1951, and it presently covers the entire Chhindwara district.
+Chhindwara is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in Central India.
+This constituency came into existence in 1951, and it presently covers the entire Chhindwara district and Pandhurna district.

 Assembly segments

 Most Lok Sabha seats in MP and Chhattisgarh, with few seats like Durg (which has nine assembly segments under it) being exceptions, have 8 assembly seats as their segments.
 This seat is among the exceptions.
 Chhindwara and Satna have 7 assembly segments under them.
 Chhindwara Lok Sabha constituency comprises the following seven Vidhan Sabha (Legislative Assembly) segments: